-- Season flap steak on both sides with My Version of Montreal Seasoning.
+- Season flap steak on both sides with Montreal Seasoning.
 Let marinate for at least 20 minutes.

-- Grill meat to your liking, but keeping this one on the rare side tends to be a little chewy, 6 to 8 minutes total for medium-rare.
+- Grill meat to your liking, but I recommend keeping this one on the rare side (tends to be a little chewy), 6 to 8 minutes total for medium-rare.
 Let rest on a plate, uncovered, 10 minutes.

 - Divide it into three or four pieces, slicing with the grain, then rotate each of those pieces 90° and slice each piece thinly against the grain.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.